 Identifying the Person

-- When opening an account, the client refuses or tries to avoid providing information required, or provides information that is misleading, vague, or difficult to verify.
+- When opening an account, the client refuses or tries to avoid providing the information required, or provides information that is misleading, vague, or difficult to verify.

 - Identification presented by the client cannot be verified.